The Writings of John Wesley

 Extract of Christian’s Pattern 1835

-JW published extracts of writings by other authors that taught the doctrine of holiness to his Methodist followers.
-These extracts reflect his core themes on holiness while some stand out in the development of his doctrine of holiness.
-De Renty was a French Catholic nobleman who was renowned for his devotion and philanthropy, which inspired the Wesleys to incorporate works of mercy in their pursuit of holiness.
-Both Scougal and Law served as important holiness sources for JW and the Oxford Methodists while Brainerd and Fletcher served as examples of holy living:
+JW published numerous extracts of various author’s works on Christian holiness.
+These extracts reflect several core themes on his views of holiness, while some stand out as contributing to the development of his doctrine of Christian perfection.
+For example, De Renty was a French Catholic nobleman who was renowned for his devotion and philanthropy.
+His life inspired the Wesleys to incorporate works of mercy in their pursuit of holiness.
+Both Scougal and Law served as important holiness sources for JW and the Oxford Methodists, while Brainerd and Fletcher served as examples of holy living:

 Extract Life of de Renty 1741